ziliuziliu/ziliuziliu.github.io/_pages/about.md

 My research interest include serverless and its intersection with large-scale data analytics.
 My research focuses on leveraging the unique attributes of serverless computing - such as fine-grained resource control, pay-per-use billing, and minimal user effort — to develop efficient, scalable, and cost-effective data analytic systems.
 My recent project, FaaSGraph, introducing serverless paradigm into graph processing systems, has resulted in significant enhancements in end-to-end performance, memory consumption, and cost efficiency.

 # 🔥 News
-- *2024.04*: &nbsp; I will be graduating in 2025.
+- *2024.04*: I will be graduating in 2025.
 Currently I'm looking for PhD positions.
 If you are interested, please email me.
 - *2023.11*: FaaSGraph accepted at ASPLOS'24!

 # 📝 Publications